-Billing themselves as the "Jesters of Rock,” Collage Menage has gone through around two dozen members since forming in 1988, with identical twins Hans and Fritz Jensen as the sole constant core.
+Billing themselves as the "Jesters of Rock,” Collage Menage went through around two dozen members since forming in 1988, with identical twins Hans and Fritz Jensen as the sole constant core.
 “To fit in with this band, you definitely have to have a strong stage presence and be part of a whole elaborate show,” says bassist Fritz.
 “It’s like Alice Cooper, Pink Floyd [and] Kiss, but with a sense of humor.
 We dress up from head to toe, we have props, TV screens and videos we shoot for all our songs…sometimes we wear a different hat for every tune.
 It’s just as important to fit in visually as it is to fit in musically.”

 “We build our stage sets and we make and hand-paint the costumes ourselves,” says singer Hans.
 “There’s a lot of cardboard, foam rubber, Elmer’s glue, spray paint, and duct tape…we’re going for an elaborate look with a very low-tech budget.”

 Collage Menage has self-released three CDs.